Don Roosevelt Donaire in his corn field, Sutiaba Indigenous Region, León, Nicaragua

 Currently, Hurricane Iota has been downgraded to a tropical storm with sustained winds of 44 mph and is severely affecting the northern and Pacific regions of Nicaragua where we work.
 Country-wide advisories have warned of “heavy rains and life-threatening floods,” these conditions are expected to significantly impact vulnerable communities in Nicaragua, and Honduras, areas that were devastated by Hurricane Eta.

 On Tuesday, November 17th, Hurricane Iota made its way into the Department of León.

 Our Communities: Goyena & Troilo

-The water levels at the Goyena River have increased and will likely overflow and affect the neighborhood of Arístides Sánchez.
-In this sector, many families live on the river bank placing them under increasing flood risk.
-One of those affected is our farmer, Don Roosevelt Donaire, whose onion and other crops are at risk of being lost due to flooding.
+The water levels at the Telica River bordering Goyena, have increased and may overflow and affect the neighborhood of Arístides Sánchez.
+In this sector, many families live above the river bank placing them under increased flood risk.
+One of those affected is our farmer, Don Roosevelt Donaire, whose onion, corn and other crops are at risk of being lost due to flooding.

 The water levels at the Nahualapa River have significantly increased putting at risk the community of Troilo.
 Roads have become impassable due to the heavy rains and flooding.

 One of ViviendasLeón’s concerns is the impact the rains will have on our farmers’ crops.
 The over-saturation of the ground creates a prime environment for pests and fungus, that can harm plants during the early development stage.
 Crops like grains, rice, beans, corn, leafy vegetables, and legumes are at risk during this time.
 Additionally, excessive rains flood plants, depriving them of much-needed oxygen and nutrients causing them to die.
 Our Agroforestry Director, Lesbia Alvarado, has been working with our farmers on methods to combat pests produced from excessive rain.